 A dedicated or managed server is a server leased by only yourself, and not shared with anyone else.
 This results in fast loading times, speed, very good uptime and the possibility for you to fully manage components and install any tools (such as cPanel) you need for your website to run smoothly.

-This type of web hosting will fit best people with system administration knowledge, web developers, and high traffic domains.
+This type of hosting will fit people with system administration knowledge, web developers, and high traffic domains.

-InMotion Hosting is another big name in the web hosting business.
+InMotion Hosting is another big name in the industry.
 They have been around since 2001 and offer a wide range of services, from shared hosting to dedicated servers.